abakarbessy/tinder-bot/README.md

 To Do:
 * Make the username and password not hardcoded
 * Make strategy to swipe.
 At the moment only swipe left
+* store username somewhere
+* exception handling for any pop up or match in the ui